Your retirement date is coming closer, and you’re probably wondering how do I write a retirement letter?

 It is nice to have a transition plan prepared for the company.
 You don’t have to have a whole plan available but having thought about it can help make the transition as smooth as possible.

-You can offer assistance in finding your replacement, make a handbook for your co-workers, prep emails to inform people or anything else to move the projects forward.
+You can offer assistance in finding your replacement, make a handbook for your co-workers, prep emails to inform people, or do other things to help move projects forward.

 When you like to work for the company on a limited basis, you can consider becoming a consultant.
 You can work part-time or as a freelancer.